 Have received a minimum of 12 non-CPL credits from CCC in previous terms.

-Portfolio classes taken as part of CPL attempts will count toward these totals, since credits earned in those classes are independent of CPL credit awards.
+Portfolio prep classes taken as part of CPL attempts will count toward these totals, since credits earned in those classes are independent of CPL credit awards.

 All CPL credit must be based on sufficient evidence provided by the student, the college, and/or an outside entity.
 Evidence required must be based on academically sound CPL assessment methods, including, but not limited to, institutionally developed tests, final examinations, performance-based assessments, demonstrations, presentations, portfolios, or industry certifications.
 Departments may use any combination of the following formats to assess and document student competencies in order to decide whether CPL should be granted: